brendanbliss/official-Portfolio-Website-2018/README.md

 # official-Portfolio-Website-2018

-This website was built from scratch - meaning I personally wrote every line of HTML, CSS, and Java Script.
+This website was built from scratch - meaning I wrote every line of HTML, CSS, and Java Script.
 I did not use any frameworks or templates.